Cancers that develop in adolescents

 Bone sarcomas: The 2 most common types of bone cancer, osteosarcoma and Ewing sarcoma, are most common in teens.
 They often cause bone pain that gets worse at night or with activity.
 They can also cause swelling in the area around the bone.

 Osteosarcoma usually starts in areas where the bone is growing quickly, such as near the ends of the long bones in the legs or arms.
-The most common places for Ewing sarcoma to start are the bones in the pelvis, the chest wall (such as the ribs or shoulder blades), or in the middle of the long leg bones.
+The most common places for Ewing sarcoma to start are the pelvic (hip) bones, the chest wall (such as the ribs or shoulder blades), or in the middle of the long leg bones.

 Soft tissue sarcomas: These cancers can start in any part of the body, but they often develop in the arms or legs.
 Rhabdomyosarcoma, a cancer that starts in cells that normally develop into skeletal muscles, is most common in children younger than 10, but it can also develop in teens and adults.
 Most other types of soft tissue sarcomas become more common as people age.
 Symptoms depend on where the sarcoma starts, and can include lumps (which might or might not cause pain), swelling, or bowel problems.

-Although melanoma is more likely to occur in older adults, this is a cancer that’s also found in younger people, including adolescents.
-In fact, melanoma is one of the most common cancers in people younger than 30 (especially younger women).
+Although melanoma is more likely to occur in older adults, it is one of the most common cancers in people younger than 30 (especially younger women).
 Melanoma that runs in families can occur at a younger age.

 The most important warning sign for melanoma is a new spot on the skin or a spot that’s changing in size, shape, or color.
 A spot that looks different from all of the others on your skin can also be a warning and should be checked by a doctor.

-For more information, see our document Skin Cancer – Melanoma.
+For more information, see Skin Cancer – Melanoma.

 Overall, ovarian cancer is much more common in older women.
 But some types of ovarian cancers, known as germ cell tumors, are more common in teens and young women.